makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

       our use of PL exponents is designed to capture the idea that well-trained models capture
       information correlations over many size scales in the data
-  * Our approach provides ﬁne-scale insight (rationalizing the ﬂow of correlations or the collapse of size scale) throughout a network
+  * Our approach provides fine-scale insight (rationalizing the ﬂow of correlations or the collapse of size scale) throughout a network
     * Both Correlation Flow and Scale Collapse are important for improved diagnostics on pretrained models as well as for improved training methods